WarrenPeace101/Roman_Numeral_Digit_Converter/README.md

-This is the beginning of my Roman Numeral / Digit converter!
+This is the beginning of my roman numeral / digit converter!

 This python file converts an input digit into the corresponding roman numeral, as well as a valid roman numeral into the corresponding digit.
 This includes basic error checking, although more will need to be added to make it more complete in the future.